Monthly Archives: August 2010

 The pleasures and complexities of taste

-Preparing food at home Back in March and April of 2009 I wrote a long series of posts on taste.
-I got interested in it through the idea of supertasters – individuals who are overly sensitive to certain bitter tastes and, as a result, have their own set of food preferences.
-When More Time Than Dough contacted me about quoting from one of those posts, I decided to clean them up and present them as a series.
+Back in March and April of 2009 I wrote a long series of posts on taste.
+I got interested in the subject when I came across the idea of supertasters – individuals who are overly sensitive to bitter tastes and, as a result, have their own peculiar food preferences.
+The percentage of people who are supertasters varies by nationality and ethnicity, but in the US it’s about 25%.

 Share